 - In 2006, Alexander endorsed the acquisition of Shane Battier from Memphis; the deal became a sounding board for the growing support for basketball analytics.

-- In 2012, Alexander brought in restricted free agents Jeremy Lin and Omer Asik, as well as signing off on the blockbuster deal to acquire James Harden.
+- In 2012, Alexander signed off on the blockbuster deal to acquire future All-NBA guard James Harden.

-- In 2013, Alexander brought eight-time NBA All-Star and three-time Defensive Player of the Year Dwight Howard to Houston.
+- In 2013, Alexander brought in eight-time NBA All-Star and three-time Defensive Player of the Year Dwight Howard.